OpenWork-NZ/mdwg/docs/_defs/ServiceProfile.md

 ## ICSM Recommendations

 Therefore - When a service adheres to particular service standard profiles such profiles should be cited in this package.
-If a  service adheres to a standard and not a profile of such it is preferable to document this in *[SV_ServiceIdentification.serviceStandard](./ServiceStandard).*
+If a  service adheres to a standard and not a profile of such it is preferable to document this in *[SV_ServiceIdentification.serviceStandard](./ServiceStandard).* If the service may support multiple profiles of the service standard, multiple entries of *Service Profile* can document such.

 #### Recommended Sub-Elements
 Follow the guidance in *[CI_Citation](./class-CI_Citation)* noting the following element usage:

 - **Title -** *(type - charStr)*[1..1] Mandatory -  The well known name of the service standard
 - **onlineResource -**  *(class -  [CI_OnlineResource](./class-CI_OnlineResource))* [0..\*] online reference to the cited resource
-- **linkage -** (*type - charStr*) [1..1] Mandatory for *class - CI_OnlineResource* - usually the web address to the authoritative documentation for the service
+  - **linkage -** (*type - charStr*) [1..1] Mandatory for *class - CI_OnlineResource* - usually the web address to the authoritative documentation for the service profile

 ## Also Consider
 There are any locations where service type and version infromation may be captured.
 Choose appropriately.